j89livingston/School_District_Analysis/README.md

 * Software: Python 3.8.3, Jupyter Lab, Visual Studio Code 1.46.0

 # Results:
 After carefully looking through all the data, there was unusual outliers with Thomas High School.
-It was the only charter school that was failing, and by a large margin.
+It was the only charter school that was significantly lower by a large margin.
 We decided to later remove the seemingly skewed 9th grades test scores to come to some interesting conclusions:
 ## District Summary:

 ![school_district_all.png](Resources/school_district_all.png)